Landing page with styled-components and react-bootstrap

 Call our LandingPage instead of the example App:

-file should have this code:
+The index.js file should have this code:

 ReactDOM.render(